 WFUNA is defined as an independent, non-governmental organisation with Category One Consultative Status at the Economic and Social Council (ECOSOC) and Associate Status with the United Nations Department of Public Information (DPI).
 Additionally, with headquarters within the UN’s buildings in New York and given its unique heritage WFUNA enjoys favorable access and status within the UN ecosystem.

 The UNAA is a founding member of WFUNA, and collaborates on bilateral and multilateral projects.
-Additionally, the UNAA attends the WFUNA Plenary, which is held every three years to bring together United Nations Associations from across the world.
-UNAA Executive Director Matthew Kronborg participated in the most recent Plenary held in Vancouver in 2015.
+The UNAA attends WFUNA Plenary Meetings, held every three years to bring together United Nations Associations from across the world.
+The UNAA National Executive Director, Lachlan Hunter, attended the most recent WFUNA Plenary Meeting in the Dominican Republic, in 2018.